Experience, dedication, compassion and results from our Georgia Injury Legal Team

-We are here to lift the burden from families dealing with a wrongful death and enable clients to grieve and recover.
-We offer free wrongful death case consultations and evaluations for families and there is no obligation.
-To begin the evaluation process send the firm a message online or call us.
+At Scholle Law, we are here to lift the burden from families dealing with wrongful death and enable clients to grieve and recover.
+We offer free case consultations and evaluations for families, with no obligation.
+To begin the evaluation process, send us a message online or give us a call.

 Offices throughout metro-Atlanta